midhunkalarikkal/FullDomain/Notes/js.md

 `substring`
 ------------
-Extracts characters between start and end (excluding end).
+Extracts characters between start and end index (excluding end index).
-If start > end, it swaps them.
+If start > end, it swaps the values of the index.
 Negative values are treated as 0.
 ```js
 var str = "Midhun k paniker"